-The IntBIO Track invites submission of collaborative proposals to tackle bold questions in biology that require an integrated approach to make substantive progress in advancing fundamental knowledge.
-Integrative biological research spans subdisciplines and incorporates cutting-edge methods, tools, and concepts from each to produce groundbreaking biological discovery that is synergistic, such that the sum is greater than the parts.
+The Integrative Research in Biology (IntBIO) Track invites submission of collaborative proposals to tackle bold questions in biology that require an integrated approach to make substantive progress.
+Integrative biological research spans subdisciplines and incorporates cutting-edge methods, tools, and concepts from each to produce groundbreaking biological discovery that is synergistic, such that the whole is greater than the sum of the parts.
 The research should produce a novel, holistic understanding of how biological systems function and interact across different scales of organization, e.g., from molecules to cells, tissues to organisms, species to ecosystems and the entire Earth.
 Where appropriate, projects should apply experimental strategies, modeling, integrative analysis, advanced computation, or other research approaches to stimulate new discovery and general theory in biology.

-Proposals submitted to the IntBIO Track must span two or more subdisciplinary boundaries in biology.
+Proposals submitted to the IntBIO Track must span sub-disciplinary boundaries within the BIO Directorate.
 Projects suitable for review in a single existing BIO program should be submitted to that program and not to the IntBIO track.

-Proposers are strongly encouraged to contact a MCB Program Director prior to submission to obtain advice on suitability of the project idea for the IntBIO Track.
+Proposers are strongly encouraged to contact the cognizant program director(s) representing the relevant sub-disciplines prior to submission to obtain advice on suitability of the project idea for the IntBIO Track.